EbokianKnight/MyRubyTetris/Readme.md

 ###To Run the Game
 download the file,
-navigate to MyRubyTetris in terminal
+navigate to MyRubyTetris/lib in terminal
 type: _ruby setup.rb_

 **To Play the Game**